Reference Architecture: Secure Private Access

-Flexibility to enable controlled access to public internet content or unknown SaaS apps without sacrificing security: This capability comes through a combination of Secure Browser and web filtering functionality so that websites can be whitelisted/blacklisted or rendered in an isolated browser
+Flexibility to enable controlled access to public internet content or unknown SaaS apps without sacrificing security: This capability comes through a combination of Secure Browser service and web filtering functionality so that websites can be whitelisted/blacklisted or rendered in an isolated browser

-Visibility into SaaS usage and user web activity: This capability that provides a subset of Citrix Analytics for SaaS and web activity to provide more visibility for security and compliance
+Visibility into SaaS usage and user web activity: This capability provides a subset of Citrix Analytics for SaaS and web activity to provide more visibility for security and compliance

-Citrix Access Control and Citrix Cloud
+Citrix Secure Private Access and Citrix Cloud

 - Configure multifactor authentication for end users